-Later, Rose Totino together with her husband Jim opened a pizza takeout operation place.
-Having little money, Totino used her car as collateral to secure a loan worth $1,500 and launch a pizza takeout restaurant in the Minnesota area.
+Later, Rose Totino together with her husband Jim opened a pizza takeout business.
+Having little money, Totino used her car as collateral to secure a loan worth $1,500 to launch a pizza takeout restaurant in the Minnesota area.

 Their original plan was to sell all items on a takeout basis.
-However, customers wanted someplace to sit and eat their pizzas on-site so Totino added chairs and tables and bought rooms for the people to dine in.
+However, customers wanted someplace to sit and eat their pizzas, so Totino added chairs and tables for people to dine in.